T-racey/100-days-of-code/log.md

 We then tried some blind coding to replicate a google page!
 Fortunately, this wasn’t awful as I have recently been revising CSS and managed to produce a word, centralised on the page 😊

-This afternoon, we were introduced to Agile and the Atlassian website as a good example resourceand the https://agilemanifesto.org/principles.html
+This afternoon, we were introduced to Agile and the Atlassian website as a good example resource and the https://agilemanifesto.org/principles.html

 We looked at the differences between UI and UX and were introduced to Flexbox and CSS grid with the help of two games.